-Free workshops to support health outcomes in Colorado's ag communities
+Free workshops to support healthy aging in Colorado's ag communities

-This winter, Colorado AgrAbility is offering a series of free, informational workshops across the state to help support agricultural communities and connect people with valuable resources related to farm and ranch safety, resiliency and stress management, and more.
+This winter, Colorado AgrAbility is offering a series of free, informational workshops across the state to help support agricultural communities and connect people with valuable resources related to farm and ranch safety, aging in agriculture, and how to get the most out of your mental engine with stress management techniques.

 • Farm and ranch operators and their families